amplication/docs/docs/how-to/import-prisma-schema.md

 After uploading the file, you'll see a log of what's happening while Amplication is [converting your prisma schema](/getting-started/how-prisma-schema-is-converted-into-entities) into its internal structure.

 :::note
-**Schema uploads can't be redone in the same project**, so make sure that you're OK with everythting you see in the conversion logs.
+**Schema uploads can't be redone in the same project**, so make sure that you're OK with everything you see in the conversion logs.
 :::

 Here's how that log might look: